2 min read

 2. Service Accounts (API Tokens)

-For automated systems or scripts, you can use long-lived API keys.
+For automated systems or scripts, you can use long-lived API tokens.

 Minting API tokens requires pgarachne_admin.
 Use pgarachne.add_api_token(...) with a role that is a member of pgarachne_admin.